The ability to drive a car is something that many of us take for granted.

 Resources

 Need more help to start the conversation with a loved one?
-Check out the below resources for guidance and help planning life after driving.
+Check out the resources below for guidance and assistance in planning life after driving.

 Seniors Bluebook — This website is full of resources and services for seniors in the Sarasota, Manatee and Charlotte counties.
 Local resource specialists also are available via phone, free of charge.